 14-day round trip to the most diverse and safest country in North Africa - the Kingdom of Morocco!
 To the "blue city" Chefchaouen, over the Rif Montains, the Middle Atlas and the gorges of Oued Ziz through the oasis cities Errachidia and Erfoud in the Saharavillage Merzouga.
 Later to the canyons of the High Atlas.
 In the royal city of Marrakech with sightseeing.
 To the Capital Rabat, the Atlantic fortress Tangier and then to the ferry from Tangier Med to Spain.

-First a short flight from Frankfurt (or other destination for additional cost) to Malaga in Andalusia Spain, our motorcycle transporter has just arrived.
+We start in Malaga in Andalusia Spain, our motorcycle transporter has just arrived.
 The next morning, trip to Algeciras and the crossing from the bay of Gibraltar by ferry to Tangier Med in Africa.
 The immigration formalities we can already start on board.
 Via Tétouan we reach the "blue city" Chefchaouen and in the evening we look at the maze of tiny streets and souks - pure fascination!
 The next day we cross the 2000 meter high plateaus of the Middle Atlas, then one step deeper into the wide landscape around Midelt where we spend the night.
 Through the gorges of the Oued Ziz river we cross Errachidia, our first real desert town with its palms oases and continue towards the Sahara: The village of Merzouga is our destination, located directly on the high sand dunes of the Erg Chebbi.

 On the following day there is the possibility for the enduro riders to go on a desert tour on gravel roads and sand passages around the dunes of Erg Chebbi.
 Optional camel, jeep or quad safaris can be booked or simply relaxed by the pool - a real Saharan day!